revaschwartz/RMF/_posts/map/01-03-03-application-scope.md

 <details>
 <summary markdown="span">**What is this subcategory about?**</summary>
 <br>
-After mapping context, the AI system scope should be narrowed.
 Systems that function in a narrow scope tend to enable better mapping, measurement, and management of risks in the learning or decision-making tasks and the system context.
 A narrow application scope also helps ease oversight functions and related resources within an organization.

 For example, open-ended chatbot systems that interact with the public on the internet have a large number of risks that may be difficult to map, measure, and manage due to the variability from both the decision-making task and the operational context.